Associate Professor of the Practice, Department of Global Development

 International Education & Engaged Learning

-- Ficarra, J. & Topacio Long, M. (forthcoming 2022).
+- Ficarra, J. & Topacio Long, M. (2023).
 Centering Local Knowledge: Decolonial Perspectives on Sustainability in Education Abroad.
 In K. McBride & P.T.
 Nikula (Eds.).
 Sustainability in Education Abroad.
 Forum on Education Abroad.

 - Ficarra, J. (2021).
 Extending Colonial Critiques Beyond International Service-Learning in the Global South: The Case of Florence, Italy.
 In CAPA Occasional Publications.
 “Empires of the Mind?
 (Post)colonialism and Decolonizing Education Abroad.
 CAPA.